Burp Suite for Pentester: Web Scanner & Crawler

 As we navigate to the 3rd Request, we got an SQL time-based query injected in the “artist=” field.

-And as we shared this request with the browser, we got the delay of about 20 seconds, which confirms that the vulnerabilities dumped with the scanner are triggerable.
+And as we shared this request with the browser, we got a delay of about 20 seconds, which confirms that the vulnerabilities dumped with the scanner are triggerable.

-You might be wondering like okay I got the vulnerability, but I’m not aware of it – what more could I get with or how could I chain it to make a crucial hit.
+You might be wondering Okay, I got the vulnerability, but I’m not aware of it – what more could I get with or how could I chain it to make a crucial hit.

-Therefore, in order to solve this issue, we got an Issue definition section, where we can simply go through with the defined or captured vulnerability.
+Therefore, in order to solve this issue, we have an Issue definition section, where we can simply go through the defined or captured vulnerability.

 Defining Audit Configurations